CMU-17313Q/CMU-17313Q.github.io/docs/syllabus.md

 ## Time Management
 This is a 12-unit course, and it is our intention to manage it so that you spend close to 12 hours a week on the course, on average.
 In general, 4 hours/week will be spent in lectures & recitation and 8 hours on readings and projects.
 Notice that most projects are done in groups, so please account for the overhead and decreased time flexibility that comes with group work.
 Throughout the semester, please feel free to give the course staff feedback on how much time the course is taking for you.

+## Writing
+Describing tradeoffs among decisions and communication with less technical stakeholders are key aspects of this class.
+Most projects have a component that requires discussing issues in written form or reflecting about experiences.
+To practice writing skills, the [Academic Resource Center](https://www.qatar.cmu.edu/academics-research/enrichment-support/academic-support/) (ARC) offers individually-tailored English language support for students, along with workshops.
+The instructors are also happy to provide additional guidance if requested.

+### Policy on use of Generative AI for Writing

+You may use generative AI technologies such as *ChatGPT* or *CoPilot* for assisting in code development or writing responses to homework questions, **unless the question specifically prohibits it**.
+However, any use of AI comes with two caveats: (1) you must clearly indicate the use of such technology (and name the tool) in every homework question or source code file where an AI tool was used as a form of attribution, just as you would if you had taken help from a friend; (2) you are liable for factually inaccurate answers or unspecific rambling produced by AI tools; it is your responsibility to edit AI-produced content before submitting it for class purposes.

 ## Professionalism
 Your classmates are your colleagues.
 This is particularly true in this course, where we aim to provide you with principles, practices, tools, and paradigms that will enable you to be an effective, real-world Software Engineer.
 We ask that you treat one another like the professionals you are and that you are preparing to be.